USS Gar: Depth charge tests and other operations, April 1941–January 1942

 Gar departed New London on 24 November and transited the Panama Canal on 3 December 1941 en route to San Diego, California, where she arrived on 10 December 1941, three days after the Japanese attack on Pearl Harbor that brought the United States into World War II.
-She prepared for combat in the Mare Island Naval Shipyard at Mare Island, California, then departed San Francisco, California, on 15 January 1942 bound for Pearl Harbor, Hawaii.
+She prepared for combat in the Mare Island Naval Shipyard at Mare Island, California, then departed San Francisco, California, on 15 January 1942, bound for Pearl Harbor, Hawaii.

 First war patrol

 Gars maiden patrol, from 2 February to 28 March 1942, was conducted around Nagoya and the Kii Channel entrance to the Inland Sea of Japan.
 She torpedoed and sank the Japanese 1,520-gross register ton cargo ship Chichibu Maru on 13 March 1942.

 Second, third, and fourth war patrols

 During her second war patrol, from 19 April to 8 June, she fired on a freighter off Kwajalein atoll, which her commanding officer believed was hit, but the ship did not sink.
 West of Truk Lagoon, she fired on a supposed Q-ship, which was not one in fact.
 Gar terminated her patrol at Fremantle, Australia.
 No sinkings were confirmed by JANAC postwar.

 Her third war patrol, from 3 July to 21 August, took her to the South China Sea and the Gulf of Siam, where her only contact was a hospital ship.
 Her fourth war patrol, from 17 September to 7 November, took her to the northernmost waters in the Gulf of Siam, where on 19 October she laid 32 mines in the entrances to Bangkok.
 This was one of the strategic plants covering important Japanese shipping lanes previously patrolled by American submarines.
 Both patrols produced few contacts, thanks to timid patrolling, and no sinkings.
-Gar executive officer and third officer both requested transfers on her return, while her commanding officer received a "blistering" endorsement from his squadron commander and was relieved.
+Gars executive officer and third officer both requested transfers on her return, while her commanding officer received a "blistering" endorsement from his squadron commander and was relieved.